nigini/SWEng/offers/CSE403-SP23/material/LX27/instructions.md

 ### Steps for turn-in

-One team member should upload the deliverables to Canvas, via the [Canvas submission site](https://canvas.uw.edu/courses/1612319/assignments/8060491) for this course.
+One team member should upload the deliverables to Canvas.